 With the new rates now in place for the National Minimum Wage (“NMW”), it is important that all employers update their pay structure to reflect the changes and keep sufficient records to ensure workers are being paid the correct entitlement.

-As we all know, pay is one of the most important aspects of any employment relationship and employers are legally obliged to pay their employees or workers in accordance with the current legislation as well as their contracts of employment.
-In Nov 2023, The Office for National Statistics worryingly reported that approximately 366,000 jobs did not pay the National Minimum Wage which constituted around 1.3% of UK employee jobs.
+As we all know, pay is one of the most important aspects of any employment relationship, and employers are legally obligated to pay workers in accordance with NMW as well as their contracts of employment.

-What are the Penalties for not paying the National Minimum Wage?
+What are the penalties for not paying the National Minimum Wage?

 The current penalty is up to 200% of the unpaid wages, with a maximum penalty of £20,000 per employee.
 This may be reduced by 50% if paid within 14 days.